monirhabderabby/prime-mart-dashboard/README.md

 # Prime Mart Dashboard

 Welcome to Prime Mart Dashboard, a comprehensive multi-store ecommerce solution that provides a powerful dashboard to manage various aspects of your online stores.
-This project has been developed by [Your Name] and Mobashirul.
+This project has been developed by Me (Monir Hossain Rabby) and Mobashirul.

 ## Overview